-Projection invariants-for inference.
-Image shape varies with view, i.e. how a 3D shape is projected onto a 2D image.
-Are there image properties that don't change because of projection?
+Shape ambiguity: Are there image properties that don't change because of projection from 3D to 2D?
 E.g. Will a straightline in 3D (e.g. a telephone pole) project to a curved line in the image?
 Will a curved line in 3D (e.g. telephone cable) project to a straight line in the image?
+This is a questtion of projection invariants.
+Image shape varies with view, but for some shape attributes, view has little or no effect.